 Along with the decision to grant, the applicants may be asked to alter their project plan before the use of the awarded grant may begin.

 The grantee undertakes to act in accordance to the plan set forth in the application.
-If the key content of the project changes or the timetable is delayed from the one set forth in the application, the grantee is requested to contact the office of the Cultural Foundation.
+If, for example, the key content of the project changes or the timetable is delayed from the one set forth in the application, the office of the Cultural Foundation must be contacted.
+Familiarise yourself here with the Guidelines for Grantees, which detail the obligations involved in using the grant.

 The grant may not be transferred or donated to a third party.

-The Cultural Foundation kindly appreciates being recognised as a source of funding in any public communications or printed materials of the project.
-On social media, the Cultural Foundation suggests the use of the hashtags #maailmankirjallisuudensuomennostuki (#translatingworldliteratureintofinnish) and #kulttuurirahastontuella (#fundedbythefinnishculturalfoundation).
+The works funded by the Grant must include the Cultural Foundation logo and a mention of the Translating World Literature into Finnish Grant.
+The Cultural Foundation kindly appreciates being recognised as a funding party in any public communication or printed material related to the project.
+On social media, the Cultural Foundation suggests the use of the hashtags #maailmankirjallisuudensuomennostuki (#translatingworldliteratureintofinnish), #SKRkirjagalleria (#FCFbookgallery), and #kulttuurirahastontuella (#fundedbythefinnishculturalfoundation).
 A printable logo of the Finnish Cultural Foundation may be downloaded here.

-The Finnish Cultural Foundation will catalogue all works translated with the Translating World Literature into Finnish – A grant for Publishers on their homepage.
+The Finnish Cultural Foundation will catalogue all works translated with the Translating World Literature into Finnish on their homepage.

 Reporting the Use of the Grant

-A final report on the use of the grant must be submitted within 36 months from the date of the decision to grant.
+A final report on the use of the grant must be submitted within 36 months from the date in the decision to grant on the Online Services for Grantees.
 The report must include the key content of the project, the print run and retail dealer sales volume of the work published with the grant, an account of the use of the grant itemised according to expenditure type, an estimate of the success of the project, and a possible plan for the continuation of the project.